 GoodSync also offers a user manual.
 However, most of the information is vague, and we often had to return to their support team for clarity on our questions.

-GoodSync offers industry-standard AES-256 (Advanced Encryption Standard) encryption for your files, both in transit and at rest.
+GoodSync offers industry-standard AES-256 encryption for your files, both in transit and at rest.
 It's unclear if GoodSync is a zero-knowledge provider.
 We did reach out to ask, but received a deflected answer, with no comment on zero-knowledge privacy.

 Alternatives to GoodSync

 They're both capable of block level data transfer (which seems to be GoodSync's main selling point), and their applications are far more user friendly.
-In short, both do what GoodSync does, and both do it better.
-Find out more about both providers in our Backblaze cloud backup review and our IDrive personal cloud backup review, as well as our IDrive review focusing on its business service.
+In short, both do what GoodSync does, and both do it better: IDrive Business (opens in new tab) plans meanwhile offer another, company-focused dimension on its storage.

 Check out this exclusive Backblaze cloud storage deal: